TerenceFox/serverconfig/readme.md

 14. Installed PostgreSQL
 15. Created a limited-access user and associated database
 16. Cloned my itemcatalog git project into /var/www
-17. Created a virtual environment for the app and got it running with PostgreSQL.
+17. Created a virtual environment for the app, installed dependencies into it and got it running with PostgreSQL.
 18. Created a wsgi file that activates and uses the virtual environment and sets the database URL as an environment variable the app will look for.
+19. Create a virtual host .conf file for the catalog app
+20. Transferred my domain to Linode, made a record for the catalog subdomain and set the virtual host to it
+21. Made two more Virtual Hosts for the Portfolio Site and Neighborhood Map projects, which are both static.
+The server defaults to the portfolio site and I made a new subdomain for the Neighborhood Map app.